friendsofstrandseq/mosaicatcher-pipeline/docs/Docker-example.md

 # Docker workflow (including example data)

-We provide a Docker image ([mosaicatcher-pipeline-rpe-1](https://hub.docker.com/r/smei/mosaicatcher-pipeline-rpe-1)) that was made specifically to re-run a complete analysis on the epethelial cell line data set RPE-1.
+We provide an image ([mosaicatcher-pipeline-rpe-1](https://hub.docker.com/r/smei/mosaicatcher-pipeline-rpe-1)) that was made specifically to re-run a complete analysis on the epethelial cell line data set RPE-1.

 This image includes all required software + data and is ~30GB large.